provable-things/ethereum-api/README.md

 ### :hourglass_flowing_sand: __Notice about Oraclize rebranding to Provable:__

-Please use the provable contracts going forward.
-We will continue supporting the oraclize-named versions for a limited time longer, but they should be considered deprecated, and will be removed in the comings months.
+Please use the __`provableAPI_0.X.sol`__ contracts going forward.
+We will continue supporting the oraclize-named versions for a limited time, but they should be considered deprecated and to be removed in the coming months.

 ### :radioactive: __A Note Regarding Serpent:__